 Freshmen take it during Freshman Week.
-Juniors take it at specially arranged times by the Assessment and Testing Office.
+Juniors take it either in the fall or spring semester at specially arranged times by the Assessment and Testing Office.

-How long does it take for the student to complete the test?
-3 hours for each test.
+How long does it take for the student to complete the test? $2\frac{1}{2}$ to 3 hours for each test.